dgabbe/rprofile.site/README.md

 ### Purpose and Features

-The purpose of this project is to customize your R environment for R scripts and R GUIs (RStudio) independently of your .bash files while keeping the files under source code control.
+Customize your R environment for R scripts and
+R GUIs (RStudio) independently of your .bash files while keeping the files under source code control.
 You can easily maintain the same environment across multiple computers.
 The user profile, `.Rprofile`, is left available to use in